giantswarm/docs/swarmdocs/content/what-is-giant-swarm/index.md

 * If you don't have an account for Giant Swarm yet, [request an invite](https://giantswarm.io/) now.
 We have a waiting list and the sooner you get on the list, the sooner you will be able to start using Giant Swarm.

-* Once you have an acccount, check that everything is working finde using the Quick Start on the [documentation start page](/).
+* Once you have an acccount, check that everything is working fine using the Quick Start on the [documentation start page](/).

 * Then we recommend to create [Your first application - in your language](/guides/your-first-application/) on Giant Swarm.